History of the 13th Massachusetts Volunteers

 Alfred Waud makes a

 sketch of this for the illustrated papers.
+Twelve men of the regiment

-Twelve of their men die from wounds received this
+die from wounds received this

-day, many of them have
+them have

 been with the regiment since the start.
+Twelve more men are

+captured.
 Gen.

-Robinson, the Division Commander, loses a leg.
+John C. Robinson, the Division Commander, loses a leg.
+He requests

-May 10th – Their brigade suffers
+10th –– Their brigade suffers

 greatly during an assault

-this day, but only commissioned and non commissioned officers
+this day, but only commissioned and non-commissioned officers

 participate.
 All the 13th enlisted men